 The feeling of having something stolen is one of the worst feelings in the world.
 We experienced this gut wrenching feeling when our bikes were stolen from us on one of our RV adventures.
 Even if the thieves take something of nominal value, it can still be extremely frustrating.
 Unfortunately, it can happen almost anywhere, even at campsites.

-Today, we’ll help you take the proper steps to avoid another camper walking away with your camping gear.
-Let’s get started!
+So why do people steal camping gear and how can you prevent it?
+Today, we’ll help you take the proper steps to avoid another camper walking away with your stuff.

 Can You Leave Your Tent Unattended?

-Some of the best campsites will be in areas that provide plenty of opportunities for exploration and adventure.
-To enjoy these areas fully, you may need to leave your camp for an extended time.
+You don’t want to spend all of your camping trip sitting inside of your tent.
+You’ll like leave your campsite for an extended time to enjoy your surroundings.
 Some of the best hiking trails could require hours to complete, which means you will need to leave your tent unattended for the better part of the day.

 Many campers do this every day without issue.
 However, there’s no guarantee that others will leave your belongings alone while away from your tent.
 Whether it’s humans looking for a five-finger discount on camping gear or an animal that smells your food, an unattended tent is a target.
-We’ll share safety tips that you should follow anytime you’re leaving your tent to help ensure your gear is safe until you return.
+The good news is, there are a few things you can do before leaving your tent to help ensure your gear is safe until you return.